gregleejy/lcs-sta-website/README.md

 ## 📄 License

-This project was used to convey important information regarding the Lion City Sailors Football Club's Social Team Affiliates Programme to our participants.
+This project was used for the Lion City Sailors Football Club's Social Team Affiliates Programme.